 The baritone ukulele has a beautiful, rich, deep sound.
-It introduces some classical guitar overtones which the traditional ukulele sound doesn’t have.
+As the pitch is deeper, it starts to introduce some classical guitar overtones which the traditional ukulele sound doesn’t have.
 There are two vital elements to creating its unique sound.
 Firstly, baritone ukulele tuning is a 4th lower than standard soprano tuning.
 Secondly, standard baritone tuning uses linear rather than reentrant tuning.
-Both of these make the baritone unique in the world of ukuleles.
+Both of these make the baritone ukulele unique in the world of ukuleles.

-Most courses, sheet music and online content use the G, C, E, A tuning.
-But this will not work for the baritone, as it has tuning notes of D, G, B and E. For any guitarists reading this, D, G, B and E should be familiar, as they are the top 4 strings on the guitar.
-This makes the baritone a great transition instrument for a guitarist.
+Most courses, sheet music and online content use the standard G, C, E, A ukulele tuning.
+But this will not work for the baritone ukulele, as it has tuning notes of D, G, B, E. For any guitarists reading this, D, G, B, E should be familiar, as they are the top four strings of the guitar.
+This makes the baritone ukulele a great transition instrument to or from the guitar.

 Due to the limited resources, the baritone can be tuned to the standard G, C, E, A tuning (assuming you are using the correct strings), which is found on the soprano, concert and tenor ukuleles.
 Alternatively, baritone tuning could be used with a capo at the 5th fret to achieve the same notes.

 Standard tuning for the soprano, concert and tenor uses reentrant tuning.
-This is where the strings are not tuned high to low in order.
-The open G note of the 4th string is higher in pitch than both the 3rd and 2nd string, but one tone lower than the 1st string, providing part of the unique ukulele sound.
+This is where the four strings are not tuned high to low in order.
+Instead, the open G note of the 4th string is higher in pitch than both the 3rd and 2nd string, but one tone lower than the 1st string, providing part of the unique ukulele sound.

 The image above shows the linear tuning notes in comparison to a piano keyboard.

-Alternative tunings on the baritone are used to re-instate reentrant tuning, which creates a more ukulele-esque tone.
+Alternative tunings on the baritone are used to re-instate reentrant tuning, and create more ukulele-esque tones.
 To achieve this, the 4th string is tuned an octave higher.
 Therefore the tuning notes become D4, G3, B3, E4.
 While not the same pitch as the other common ukulele types, it is the same musical intervals.